Central Tarpon Springs Community Redevelopment Area (CTS CRA)

 Several steps must be accomplished before a CRA can be established, which are outlined below:

-- STARTING SOON!
+2. STARTING NOW!
 Develop and Adopt the Community Redevelopment Plan.
-The plan will address the unique needs of the CRA and include overall goals for redevelopment revitalization in the area, as well as, identify potential projects, incentives, and programs.
+The plan will address the unique needs of the CRA and include redevelopment and revitalization goals, as well as identify potential projects, incentives, and programs.

 COMMUNITY REDEVELOPMENT AREA - COMMON FAQs